 Supplements for Dogs

-Dogs can’t digest theobromine, which is found in chocolate.
-Even a little bit can make you throw up, shake, or have heart problems.
-Grapes and raisins hurt the kidneys and can make them stop working.
-Onions, garlic, and leeks hurt red blood cells, which can lead to anemia.
-Even small amounts of alcohol can hurt the liver and brain.
-Xylitol, which is in sugar-free gum and candy, lowers blood sugar levels to dangerous levels.
-Macadamia nuts can make you weak, make you throw up, and make you shake.
-Caffeinated drinks and coffee make the heart and nervous system work too hard.
-Persin is found in avocados, and it can make dogs sick.
+Dogs cannot digest theobromine found in chocolate, even small amounts can cause vomiting, tremors, or heart problems.
+Grapes and raisins damage the kidneys and can cause kidney failure.
+Onions, garlic, and leeks damage red blood cells and lead to anemia.
+Even small amounts of alcohol can harm the liver and brain.
+Xylitol, found in sugar-free gum and candy, causes dangerous drops in blood sugar.
+Macadamia nuts cause weakness, vomiting, and tremors.
+Caffeinated drinks overstimulate the heart and nervous system.
+Avocados contain persin, which can make dogs sick.

-Step 1: Quickly look over the situation.
-Find out what your dog ate and how much.
-Keep track of when you ate.
-This helps the vet give the right care.
+Step 1: Identify what your dog ate and how much.
+Note the time of ingestion — this helps the vet give the right care.

 | Food | Symptoms in Dogs | Severity |